Eitetsu0/pycok/README.md

 # pycok
+---

-I just started to learn python.
-This project is just for practice.
+This project is just for learning purpose.

 Based on Python3.